gibranz9305/sep10-freedom-project/blog/entry01.md

 ### Sources
 For my sources, I am using **[links like these](https://kosciuskoconnect.com/blog/how-technology-is-changing-the-way-we-cook/)** which show me how exaclty tehcnology and coding is being brought to cooking to help with efficency and overall imporving interactions for people in daily life.
 In links [like these](https://ajeanneinthekitchen.com/2024/03/06/cooking-with-technology/), they talk about the benefits that technology brings and how exaclty technology benefits and is making the topic of cooking turn out for the better.
 For my backup ideas, like **construction** I was going to use a link like [this](https://www.rhumbix.com/blog/how-technology-in-construction-is-revolutionizing-the-industry) to demonstrate how technology is helping worksites by making them safer and using 3D printing to increase efficency.

+### EDP
+Edp, also known as the _Engineering Design Process_ is a problem solving method that people use to address a challenge by following steps, like researching.
+As this blog can be applied to this process, I can safely say that I am currently in step 4 of the process, which is **_Brainstorm possible solutions_**.
+I say I am in this step because I have already constructed a general idea of the project in my head, what topic I will pick, how I will relate and contribute that project into modern technology and coding, but have not yet had a stable guaranteed base of what my website will be designed as, and I am neither on step 4, **Plan the most promising solution** as I do not yet have a 100% sure way of the structure of my descriptions and overall website design.

 Text

 [Next](entry02.md)